-However, there are a few ‘things’ we advise that you try to avoid.
+However, there are a few actions we advise that you try to avoid.

-We recommend that you do not apply any lip products for at least 12 hours after the injection.
+We recommend that you do not apply any lip products for at least 12 hours after the treatment.
 However, if this is important for you, there are specially designed lip ointments that you can apply immediately.
-Ask us if this should be of interest to you. 😊
+Ask us if this should be of interest to you.

-You should also avoid alcohol, painkillers and blood thinning medication for the next 2 days to be on the safe side.
-We advise that you avoid painkillers because most of them are blood thinning.
+You should also avoid alcohol, painkillers and blood thinning medication for the next two days, to be on the safe side.

 Blood thinning agents can lead to excess bruising and swelling.